cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 deciding when to write point tombstones and when to write a `MVCCRangeTombstone`.

+#### Long-term MVCC Iterator API

+Within CockroachDB's `pkg/storage` package and within the rest of CockroachDB, we use a `MVCCIterator` interface for iterating over keyspaces containing MVCC-versioned data.
+This iterator interface is an iterator over key-value pairs where a key-value pair may be a point key, a MVCC point tombstone or an intent.
+Clients use knowledge of the represenation of each and context to determine what type of key-value pair they're reading.
+This interface at one time reflected the physical reality where point keys, MVCC point tombstones and intents were all interleaved within the same keyspace and sstables.

+With the separated intents project, intents are no longer physically interleaved.
+The `intentInterleavingIter` in the CockroachDB storage package handles artifically interleaving intents to satisfy the existing interface.
+The range keys project introduces a new key that must be exposed to clients, and like intents, they're not interleaved.

+We should consider alternative iterator APIs, both for internal use within the storage package and externally for the rest of CockroachDB, that don't interleave.
+There may be options that leak less of intricacies of MVCC to clients or offer more performance.
+The design space is large, and we don't hope to offer an API now.
+We hope to offer enough flexibility within the Pebble API that the storage package is not committed to interleaving MVCC range deletions forever.

+#### MVCC Range Deletion interleaving

+Initially, we may follow the pattern set by the `intentInterleavingIter` and offer an iteration mode that interleaves range deletion tombstones as synthetic point tombstones.
+Existing code paths that don't require specific knowledge of MVCC range tombstones may use this iterator without explicitly needing to learn about the existence of range tombstones.
+Eventually, there would likely be both performance and clarity benefits to migrating to a richer MVCC API so that clients don't need to step over synthetic tombstones if they don't care about them.

 #### Replica divergence detection

 CockroachDB detects replica divergence through periodically computing a